Automorphisms of pointless surfaces: Del Pezzo surfaces

 \begin{proof} By Lemma~\ref{lemma:DP8ptnew}(i), the surface $X$ is isomorphic either to a product $C\times C'$ of two conics, or to the Weil restriction of scalars $R_{\LL/\KK} Q$ of a conic $Q$ defined over a separable quadratic extension $\LL$ of $\KK$.
 In the former case both conics $C$ and $C'$ have $\KK$-points, so that $X\cong\PP^1\times\PP^1$.
 In the latter case, the conic $Q$ has an $\LL$-point by adjunction, so that~$Q$ is rational, and thus $X$ is rational as well. \end{proof}

 Another result implied by Lemma~\ref{lemma:DP8ptnew} is as follows.

 \begin{corollary} Let $\KK$ be a field that contains all roots of~$1$, and let $X$ be a del Pezzo surface of degree $8$ of product type over $\KK$.
-Suppose that $X$ is not birational to~\mbox{$\PP^1\times C$}, where~$C$ is a conic.
+Suppose that $X$ is not rational and not isomorphic to~\mbox{$\PP^1\times C$}, where~$C$ is a conic.
 Then every finite subgroup of $\Aut(X)$ is a $2$-group.
-Moreover, if $\KK$ is either a perfect field, or a field of characteristic different from~$2$, then every finite subgroup of $\Aut(X)$ has order at most~$32$. \end{corollary} \begin{proof} We know from Lemma~\ref{lemma:DP8ptnew}(i) that $X$ is isomorphic either to a product of two conics, or to the Weil restriction of scalars $R_{\LL/\KK} Q$ of a conic $Q$ defined over a separable quadratic extension $\LL$ of $\KK$.
-In the former case the factors of $X$ have no $\KK$-points, so that everything follows from Lemma~\ref{lemma:DP8ptnew}(iii) and Corollary \ref{corollary:Zarhin-improved}.
-In the latter case $X$ has no $\KK$-points by Corollary~\ref{corollary:DP8rational}.
+Moreover, if~$\KK$ is either a perfect field, or a field of characteristic different from~$2$, then every finite subgroup of $\Aut(X)$ has order at most~$32$. \end{corollary} \begin{proof} We know from Lemma~\ref{lemma:DP8ptnew}(i) that $X$ is isomorphic either to a product of two conics, or to the Weil restriction of scalars $R_{\LL/\KK} Q$ of a conic $Q$ defined over a separable quadratic extension $\LL$ of $\KK$.
+In the former case the factors of $X$ are not isomorphic to $\PP^1$ by assumption, and thus have no $\KK$-points, so that everything follows from Lemma~\ref{lemma:DP8ptnew}(iii) and Corollary~\ref{corollary:Zarhin-improved}.
+In the latter case $X$ has no $\KK$-points, since otherwise it is rational by Corollary~\ref{corollary:DP8rational}.
 Thus the conic $Q$ has no $\LL$-points by adjunction, and again everything is implied by Lemma~\ref{lemma:DP8ptnew}(iii) and Corollary \ref{corollary:Zarhin-improved}. \end{proof}